Tannybuoy/Cas9-Einstein/README.md

 Firstly I have learnt so much about gene-editing and deep learning because of this project.
 I am super proud of having a fully function website and successfully running the model!
 I can now change the parameters of the deep learning model to see how the accuracy of the model varies.

 ## What I learned
 Delving into new and growing fields of gene editing and deep learning, and working in their intersection was a great learning curve.
-Lots of terminology needed to be absorbed in the past couple days.
+Lots of terminology needed to be absorbed in the past couple days, in both gene-editing and deep learning.

 ## What's next for Cas9 Einstein
-Using Google for Life Sciences API provided by Google Cloud for Genome analysis.
+* Using Google for Life Sciences API provided by Google Cloud for Genome analysis.
-Working on improving the Deep Leaning model by changing parameters or adding more layers.
+* Working on improving the Deep Leaning model by changing parameters or adding more layers.
-Work with a professor who is doing research in this field to also understand the moral and ethical concerns behind gene editing.
+* Work with a professor who is doing research in this field
+* Understand the moral and ethical concerns behind gene editing.